-- Use genuine Microsoft Excel only to avoid any problem in the operation.
+- Use a genuine copy of Microsoft Excel to avoid any problems in the operation.

-- Use the program with the macro security level of Excel in “Disable all macros with notification”.
+- Set the macro security level of Excel to “Disable all macros with notification”.

 - Please refer to the operation manual for details.

-- Neither programs guarantee that the users derive the same result as the calculated outputs (ex. total income) from putting the created farming plan into practice.
+- None of the programs guarantee that the users will derive the same results as the calculated outputs (ex. total income) when putting the created farming plan into practice.